18F/handbook/_pages/policies/detailing-and-offboarding-policies/detail-process.md

 The Hiring Manager is responsible for running the entire process (collecting statements of interest, interviews, etc).
 Once the selection is made Talent steps into process the request.

+* First get approval from the Assistant Commissioner (AC) of your office
+* Then reach out to the TTS-talentteam@gsa.gov to get Front Office approval
-* HM sends an email to TTS regarding detail opportunity
+* HM sends an email to [TTS](mailto:tts@gsa.gov) regarding detail opportunity
   * The email should contain the Position Description (PD) the employee is being detailed to or a list of “unclassified set of duties”
     * If the detail has a PD then the applicant must hold the same grade level as the PD or have at least one year of specialized experience at the next grade below (if they are at the grade below, They will need to provide an updated resume and HR will need to qualify them
       * If there is a PD you may want to add a performance profile (job description and key objectives) attachment to the email announcement